floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ## Offline Training

-Until now, we saw how to use Tensorboard directly on Floydhub _while_ your training is happening.
+Until now, we saw how to use Tensorboard directly on Floydhub _while_ your job is actively running.
 Alternatively you can also view the metrics offline after your training is done.

 For that, you need to first download the output of your project to your local